-Douglas A. Rappaport’s practice focuses on litigating complex commercial and securities disputes and advising clients on a broad range of securities, compliance and general business issues.
+Douglas A. Rappaport’s practice focuses on litigating complex commercial and securities disputes, assisting clients with regulatory investigations and reviews, and counseling clients on a daily basis on a broad range of regulatory, securities, compliance and general business issues.

 Practice & Background

-Mr. Rappaport has particular experience in litigating disputes regarding fiduciary obligations, securities fraud, breach of contract, limited partnership interests, insider trading, tender offers, proxy contests, professional liability, insurance issues and bond defaults.
+Mr. Rappaport has particular experience in litigating disputes regarding fiduciary obligations, securities fraud, breach of contract, limited partnership interests, insider trading, investor disputes, derivative claims, insurance issues and bond defaults.
+He also specializes in disputes involving activist contests, including disputes involving books and records demands, proxy controls and tender offers.
 He has won numerous dispositive motions and appeals in both state and federal court on a broad range of matters.
 In recent years, he has served as counsel in trials involving disputes over secured assets, partnership interests, breach of fiduciary duty, trade secrets, options backdating, tax appraisals and the fraudulent sales of securities.
 He has regularly represented clients in SEC and other regulatory investigations.

-In addition to his litigation work, Mr. Rappaport regularly advises investment funds and other public and private companies on issues involving corporate governance, insider trading, market manipulation, corporate compliance, securities regulation, fiduciary duty and fund formation.
+Mr. Rappaport advises investment funds and other public and private companies on a daily basis on issues involving corporate governance, insider trading, market manipulation, corporate compliance, securities regulation, fiduciary duty and fund formation.
 He also advises on activist investing issues, including the devising of strategies regarding the solicitation of board seats, the displacement of existing corporate management and contests for corporate control.
-His clients include hedge funds; investment and merchant banks; accountants, insurers and sureties; and companies in the hospitality, aviation, telecommunications and multimedia industries.
+His clients include hedge funds; private equity funds; investment and merchant banks; consumer goods companies accountants, insurers and sureties; and companies in the hospitality, telecommunications and multimedia industries.

 Mr. Rappaport served as an adjunct professor of law at Benjamin N. Cardozo School of Law from 1994-1998.
 Following his graduation from law school, he served as a law clerk to the Honorable Milton Pollack of the U.S. District Court for the Southern District of New York.